ReinvenSolutions/PT-Cosmos/replit.md

 # Tourist Package Quotation System

 ## Overview
-This is an authenticated travel booking system designed for travel advisors to create, save, and manage client quotations.
-It enables the generation of professional, detailed PDF itineraries.
-Super administrators oversee client management, destination creation, and monitor advisor performance through comprehensive statistics.
-The system features native authentication with robust role-based access control for "Super Admin" and "Advisor" roles.
-The business vision is to streamline the quotation process for travel agencies, enhance client engagement with professional documentation, and provide management with oversight into sales activities.
+This is an authenticated travel booking system designed for travel advisors to create, save, and manage client quotations, and generate professional, detailed PDF itineraries.
+Super administrators manage clients, create destinations, and monitor advisor performance.
+The system aims to streamline the quotation process for travel agencies, enhance client engagement with professional documentation, and provide management oversight into sales activities.
+It features native authentication with robust role-based access control for "Super Admin" and "Advisor" roles.

 ## User Preferences
 I prefer detailed explanations and iterative development.
 Ask before making major changes.